wondervictor/FaceAlignment/README.md

-# High-resolution networks (HRNets) for facial landmark detection
+# High-resolution networks (HRNets) for facial landmark detection(Please see: https://github.com/HRNet/HRNet-Facial-Landmark-Detection)
 ## Introduction
 This is the official code of [High-Resolution Representations for Facial Landmark Detection](https://arxiv.org/pdf/1904.04514.pdf).
 We extend the high-resolution representation (HRNet) [1] by augmenting the high-resolution representation by aggregating the (upsampled)